Hard Rock Casino Cincinnati

+Gaming complex in Hamilton County, Ohio, U.S.

-Hard Rock Casino Cincinnati (formerly Jack Cincinnati Casino and Horseshoe Cincinnati) is a casino in Cincinnati, Ohio, owned by Vici Properties and operated by Hard Rock International.
-It opened in 2013.
+Hard Rock Casino Cincinnati (formerly Jack Cincinnati Casino) is a casino in Cincinnati, Ohio, owned by Vici Properties and operated by Hard Rock International.
+It opened in late 2013 as the Horseshoe Cincinnati.

-Casino
+Overview

 The two-story casino is 100,000 sqft and has 2,000 slot machines, 85 table games and a 31-table World Series of Poker room.
 It is located on a 23 acre site on the northeast side of Downtown Cincinnati.
 Brick'd Pizza, Hard Rock Cafe, Council Oak Steaks & Seafood, and Constant Grind are located inside the facility.

-Gross casino revenues are taxed at 33 percent, one of the highest rates in the nation for a resort casino with this level of investment.
+Gross casino revenues are taxed at 33%, one of the highest rates in the nation for a resort casino with this level of investment.
 Portions of the tax revenue are designated for public school districts; the four host cities; all 88 state counties; the Ohio State Racing Commission; law enforcement training; and research and treatment of problem gambling and substance abuse.